 Why can you not let prophecy be prophecy?
 Why is this myth regarding lucifer so hard to let go of?

 Speaking to his disciples who were marveling at how “even the demons must obey us”, the Messiah told them he “was beholding Satan himself, who fell like lightning from heaven”.
 You may recall that two millennia earlier Satan had come to Him for permission to afflict Job (Job 1:6-12).
-Yes, it was Satan – in heaven – conversing with God – in heaven… read it for yourself.
-He told Satan that all that Job had was in his power and Satan “went out from the presence of the LORD”.
+Yes, it was Satan – in heaven – conversing with God – in heaven.
+Satan, not lucifer.
+The Devil himself, “a sinner” (IJohn 3:8), is having conversation with God in heaven… read it for yourself.
+God told Satan that all that Job had was in his power and Satan “went out from the presence of the LORD”.
 Next thing we hear, messengers are reporting, “the fire of God fell from heaven and burned up the sheep and the servants, and consumed them.”
-Is it not more likely that this is the event the Messiah was referring to; that is, more likely than the making up of a fantasy story to explain it?
+Is it not more likely that this is the event the Messiah was referring to?
+Why resort to making up a fantasy story?

 Isaiah 14:12 – Explained